 Even with all its complexity, perhaps the question that most baffles students is, “My parents don’t pay for my tuition, why are they factored into my financial aid offer?”
-The answer is that financial aid offers are based off of the Expected Family Contribution, which, as the name suggests, is what the family is expected to pay.
+The answer is that financial aid offers are based on the Expected Family Contribution, which, as the name suggests, is what the family is expected to pay.

 The problem, as is so often the case, is that expectation does not always align with reality.
-There are too many students who qualify as dependent but are, in reality, financially independent.
+There are too many students who qualify as a dependent but are, in reality, financially independent.
 How can we make exceptions for them?

 2. The FSA ID

 The aim of the FSA ID is to create an extra layer or two of security around your financial aid documents.
-The ID is tied to your social security number, and is considered your electronic signature for all things FAFSA®.
+The ID is tied to your social security number and is considered your electronic signature for all things FAFSA®.
 So what’s the problem?

 Well, it’s a username and password combination that students and parents only use once a year, so it’s easy to forget.
-The FSA’s website doesn’t help matters, failing to remind users what the requirements are when they try to logging in.
+The FSA’s website doesn’t help matters, failing to remind users what the requirements are when they try to log in.
 After three failed login attempts, you’re locked out.
-And the username and password recovery process isn’t easy, requiring multiple steps, and featuring atypical password recovery questions.
+And the username and password recovery process aren’t easy, requiring multiple steps, and featuring atypical password recovery questions.

 3. Household size / Number in college

-Similar to the dependency issues outlined above, the FSA has their own expectations of whom families should support, and who should be considered “enrolled in college.”
+Similar to the dependency issues outlined above, the FSA has its own expectations of whom families should support, and who should be considered “enrolled in college.”
 Once a child has reached 24 years of age, they are no longer considered part of the household for FAFSA® purposes, regardless of whether or not that’s the family’s financial reality.

 Going a step further, parents of dependent filers are not factored into the “number in college” formula, regardless of whether or not they themselves are also enrolled in college.
 The form doesn’t think those parents should count as being enrolled, which significantly impacts the child’s EFC score.